txstate-etc/ldap-async/README.md

   LDAP_DN // the DN with which to bind
   LDAP_PASS // the password for the bind DN LDAP_POOLSIZE (default: 5)
-  LDAP_PRESERVE_ATTRIBUTE_CASE // set truthy to disable forced lower-casing of attributes in .toJSON()
+  LDAP_KEEPALIVE_SECONDS // enables keepalive pings at the socket level (default: disabled) LDAP_IDLE_TIMEOUT_SECONDS // number of seconds to keep an idle connection in the pool (default: 300) LDAP_PRESERVE_ATTRIBUTE_CASE // set truthy to disable forced lower-casing of attributes in .toJSON()
 ```
 This way, connecting is very simple, and you don't have to worry about creating a singleton pool for the